Apra487/go-grpc/README.md

 # Basic Go gRPC Server and Client

-This is a basic gRPC server and client written in Go.
-It is based on the [gRPC Quickstart](https://grpc.io/docs/quickstart/go.html) and [gRPC Basics: Go](https://grpc.io/docs/tutorials/basic/go.html) tutorials.
+This is a simple gRPC server and client written in Go.
+It is based on the [gRPC Quickstart](https://grpc.io/docs/quickstart/go.html) and [gRPC Basics: Go](https://grpc.io/docs/tutorials/basic/go.html) .

-We have implemented a simple gRPC server and client with the following functionality:
+We have implemented a the following functionality:
 - simple RPC
 - server-side streaming RPC
 - client-side streaming RPC